Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Two doses of the measles-mumps-rubella (MMR) vaccine are recommended for people born after 1956 who are traveling outside the U.S.

-Yellow fever vaccine may be required for travel to certain countries in Africa and is recommended for several areas in South America.
+Yellow fever vaccine may be needed for travel to certain countries in Africa and is recommended for several areas in South America.
 You may also need a certificate of vaccination.

-Hepatitis A,immune globulin (IG), or both are recommended if you are headed to an area where there is significant risk for hepatitis A. This is true even if you are staying in urban areas and luxury hotels in those regions.
-For those who have completed the primary vaccination series, you do not need a booster.
+Hepatitis A, immune globulin (IG), or both are recommended if you are headed to an area where there is significant risk for hepatitis A. This is true even if you are staying in urban areas and luxury hotels in those regions.
+For those who have completed the primary vaccine series, you do not need a booster.

 Typhoid vaccine is recommended if you will be in areas where food and water precautions are recommended.
 This includes South Asia, which has some drug-resistant forms, and in Asia, Africa, and Central and South America.